 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-Consider bringing pictures of your loved ones to put on your night stand or walls.
-You can also bring a favorite paining or poster from home to decorate the room in your own style.
+Consider bringing pictures of your loved ones to put on your nightstand or walls.
+You can also bring a favorite painting or poster from home to decorate the room in your own style.
 Wall art and pictures can make a huge difference in terms of making things personal!

 Additionally, consider bringing your own sheets for the bed.
 Some suggest hotel beds are not the cleanest, especially the comforter.
 You can read more about other items to never touch in your hotel room.